ADHD Help

 Does Dr. Solomon diagnose ADHD?

-Online consultations are not a substitute for a full neuropsychological evaluation, but Dr. Solomon can help you understand what you are seeing, decide whether a formal evaluation is the right next step, and coach you on how to approach the school and the testing process.
+Free guidance is not a substitute for a full neuropsychological evaluation, but Dr. Solomon can help you understand what you are seeing, decide whether a formal evaluation is the right next step, and coach you on how to approach the school and the testing process.

 Do you prescribe medication?

-Online consultations focus on behavioral strategies, school accommodations, sleep, routines, and family-level support.
+The guidance focuses on behavioral strategies, school accommodations, sleep, routines, and family-level support.
 Medication management is best done with your local prescriber.
 Dr. Solomon can help you think through whether medication is worth pursuing.

-How quickly can I get a consultation?
+How quickly can I get help?

 What ages do you work with?